LostInTransmission/Timofejs.O.Thesis/README.md

 PPE (Post-Process Estimator): Scripts for offline analysis.
 Includes a graphical user interface (GUI), tools for visualizing 3D layer profiles, applying filters (DBSCAN, SOR, Median), and calculating quality metrics.

-Additionaly, the .zip file contains full data cloud of points gained from the experimental print, described in the thesis document.
+Additionally, the .zip file contains full data cloud of points gained from the experimental print, described in the thesis document.